- Mahsa Sezavar Yeganeh

 A dough ball is pulled into a long, flat oval, fried in oil, and served in a paper sleeve.
 Depending on your preference, various toppings are available, including maple cream, cookies, and chocolate spread.

 In addition to poutine, tire d'érables, apple picking, Pride, and the Canadian National Exhibition, numerous other Canadian traditions are there.
-Suppose you are not a native Canadian and like to immigrate to this beautiful country.
+Suppose you are not a native Canadian and want to immigrate to this beautiful country.
 In that case, we recommend you study the Canada Immigration Challenges article and hope you overcome those challenges.

 Here, you've read about the traditions unique to Canada.
 Did you know that Iran has many incredible traditions and customs because of its long history?
 You can read about Iran's unique traditions and ask any questions about Iran's culture by leaving comments.